 - Any prejudice based incident, hate incident and / or hate crime must always be reported to the Designated Safeguarding Lead in order to identify appropriate follow-up. - there are safe spaces in the school/college where pupils feel able to report any incidents.
-Privacy, confidentiality and the needs of the pupil reporting are respected - the importance of preventing prejudice based incidents, hate incidents and hate crime happening in the first place is recognised and the school is committed to challenging those attitudes that can lead to discrimination and divisions within our society - prejudice based incidents, hate incidents and hate crimes are clearly identified as such and the frequency and nature of them is monitored within the school - all incidents and hate crimes are recorded in school (see Appendix 1 for suggested format) and are reported to North Yorkshire County Council using the online reporting tool.
-This report is shared with the multi-agency Hate Crime Working Group, chaired by NYP, in order to identify common themes and inform future approaches to tackling hate crime https://consult.northyorks.gov.uk/snapwebhost/s.asp?k=146952740744 - hate incidents and crimes are reported to the police or a hate-crime reporting centre (see details in Appendix 3 below) - preventative action is taken to reduce the likelihood of such incidents occurring, including addressing sensitive and controversial issues relating to prejudice, in the curriculum - all staff are confident in challenging the beliefs and attitudes that can lead to hate crime - the wider implications of such incidents for the school and local community are recognised - full and regular reporting of these incidents is provided to the Governing Body and action is taken by the Governing body to address any reoccurring concerns - staff are familiar with formal procedures for recording and dealing with prejudice based incidents, hate incidents and hate crimes so they are vigilant regarding these behaviours - pupils are actively involved in drawing up and agreeing principles and codes of practice relating to all types of bullying and harassment, and play a part in dealing with prejudice based incidents, hate incidents and hate crimes - parents are involved in agreeing principles and procedures for dealing with prejudice based incidents, hate incidents and hate crimes - victims of prejudice based incidents, hate incidents and hate crimes are supported (see links below) - · perpetrators are dealt with effectively.
+Privacy, confidentiality and the needs of the pupil reporting are respected - the importance of preventing prejudice based incidents, hate incidents and hate crime happening in the first place is recognised and the school is committed to challenging those attitudes that can lead to discrimination and divisions within our society - prejudice based incidents, hate incidents and hate crimes are clearly identified as such and the frequency and nature of them is monitored within the school - all hate incidents and hate crimes are recorded in school (see Appendix 1 for suggested format) and are reported to North Yorkshire County Council using the online reporting tool.
+This report is shared with the multi-agency Hate Crime Working Group, in order to identify common themes and inform future approaches to tackling hate crime - https://consult.northyorks.gov.uk/snapwebhost/s.asp?k=146952740744 - serious hate crimes are reported to the police or a hate-crime reporting centre (see details in Appendix 3 below).
+The police however, do not want to criminalise children and young people unnecessarily, but would rather support schools to address any issues.
+The Police Partnership Information Sharing Form can be used to share information and concerns - preventative action is taken to reduce the likelihood of such incidents occurring, including addressing sensitive and controversial issues relating to prejudice, in the curriculum - all staff are confident in challenging the beliefs and attitudes that can lead to hate crime - the wider implications of such incidents for the school and local community are recognised - full and regular reporting of these incidents is provided to the Governing Body and action is taken by the Governing body to address any reoccurring concerns - staff are familiar with formal procedures for recording and dealing with prejudice based incidents, hate incidents and hate crimes so they are vigilant regarding these behaviours - pupils are actively involved in drawing up and agreeing principles and codes of practice relating to all types of bullying and harassment, and play a part in dealing with prejudice based incidents, hate incidents and hate crimes - parents are involved in agreeing principles and procedures for dealing with prejudice based incidents, hate incidents and hate crimes - victims of prejudice based incidents, hate incidents and hate crimes are supported (see links below) - · perpetrators are dealt with effectively.